adreyer/Vortex-Based-Magic/README.rst

 Goal
 ________

-To start with a shuffled pool of magic cards and allow 2-5 players to immediately start playing a limited format that will usually terminate in under an hour.
+* Immediate gratification.
+* Casual play.
+* A magic format played from a shared pool of cards.
+* Works with 2-5 players.
+* Most games finish in under an hour.
+* "Feels" like playing limited magic.

 Requirements
 _____________

-the game is played with a shuffled pool of cards containg spells and land as well as one of each basic land per player.
+The game is played with a shuffled pool of cards containg spells and land as well as one of each basic land per player.
 This is basically a cube or booster packs shuffled with basic land but we do not know the optimal makeup.

+Classification of Cards
+________________________

+All available cards are classified by the following sets for the purpose of this game.

+* red cards.
+* instants and sorceries.
+* those cards owned by the emperor.
+* those that are not included in this classification.

+Before you play a system for arbitrating inconsistency and incompleteness should be agreed on.
+If you come up with solutions that work please fork this and send a pull request.

 Zones
 _______

 We replace the library with two additional zones, draw piles and the shoe.
 The zones are the same as ordinary magic except as follows.

-* red cards.
-* instants and sorceries.
-* those cards owned by the emperor.
-* those that are not included in this classification.

 *shoe*
   starts the game containing the randomized pool of cards for that game.
 The size of the shoe is not defined.
+This takes the place of the Library for all purposes except drawing

 *draw piles(pack)*
-  each player and the passed draw pile is dealt a seven card draw pile to start the game. a player may look at his or her draw pile at will.
+  each player and the "passed draw pile" is dealt a seven card draw pile to start the game. a player may look at his or her draw pile at will.

 *passed draw pile*
   This is a draw pile that no player currently controls.
 It exists merely to keep the passing of cards atomic.